-Chapter 20.40 - Use and Building Specific Standards 20.40.180 - Townhome Exemption Development (TED) Standards
+20.40.180: Townhome Exemption Development (TED) Standards

 Commentary: Townhome vs. Townhouse - Townhouse refers to a building type that is two or more units which have common walls along shared property lines as described in 20.05.030.B.3, and is required to meet standards detailed in 20.40.140.
-Townhome refers to a development type consisting of residential dwellings that may be single unit or townhouse and owned in fee simple on TED Ownership Units (TOUs) and located on a TED Parcel as , two-unit or, multi-unit and described above-in (20.05.040.D).
-Townhouse refers to a building type that is two or more units which have common walls along shared property lines.
+Townhome refers to a development type consisting of residential dwellings that may be single unit or townhouse and owned in fee simple on TED Ownership Units (TOUs) and located on a TED Parcel as two-unit or, multi-unit and described in above (20.05.040.D).
 A townhouse can also be attached or be located on its own parcel (20.100.010).